hsiuhsil/MITBIH_Arrhythmia_Classification/README.md

 - **Hyperparameter tuning**: integrated **Optuna** for automated search over CNN/Transformer configs.
 - **Experiment tracking**: reproducible experiments via scripts and results saving.
 - **Presentation & results**: slides summarizing methodology and evaluation.
+- **Remote API deployment**: set up the ECGCNN model as a **FastAPI service on AWS EC2**, enabling remote prediction via API or demo script.

 Baselines (e.g., AcharyaCNN) were reimplemented from literature for comparison, but all code in this repository was written by me.